Skip to main content

 What is a transaction?

 A transaction is a container for one or more payments.
 When a customer buys a bouquet at the POS and pays with cash, that’s one transaction with one payment.
-When a customer pays half by gift card and half by card, that’s one transaction with two payments (a — see Taking Payments).
-Every transaction tracks:
+When a customer pays half by gift card and half by card, that’s one transaction with two payments — see Split payments.
+Every transaction tracks the total amount due, every individual payment recorded against it (with method, amount, and timestamp), the current payment status, and which surface it came from (POS, order, event, payment link, or invoice).

 Where you take payments

 Payments happen in five places across your shop.
-The methods available depend on the context, but the transaction system behind them is the same.
+The transaction system behind them is the same; the methods available depend on the surface.

 ContextWhereAvailable methods